-He had forgotten how to speak.
-He had never seen such skin before, like the vanilla ice cream he was finishing.
+He forgot how to speak because he had never seen such skin before, like the vanilla ice cream he was finishing.
 Even without any makeup, her lips were full and pink like strawberries.

 “Your aunt is beautiful,” Callie said softly.
 “I see her in you.
 Your uncle’s first wife was lovely, and he used to paint her too.”

-“Now he calls his ex: MX,” George said, “my-ex, he says it’s the name of an old and outdated nuclear missile.”
+George smiled.
+“Now he calls his ex: MX, my-ex, he says it’s the name of an old nuclear missile.”